janm31415/meshscript/README.md

     	force-redraw
     DESCRIPTION
     	(force-redraw) redraws the canvas.
-This is useful if you want to use view-position.
+This is useful if you want to use view-position in your script, as view-position uses the data of the last render of the view.

     NAME
     	hide!